uhray/boilerplate/README.md

 ## Browser Compatibility

-This boilerplate should be ready to go for all evergreen browsers.
+This boilerplate should be compatible with all evergreen browsers.